MAOMislive/Count-Inversion-using-Divide-and-Conquer/README.md

-# Count-Inversion-using-Divide-and-Conquer-Approach
+# Count Inversion using Divide and Conquer Approach

 This repository contains code for counting the number of inversions in an array using a divide and conquer approach based on the merge sort algorithm.
 In an inversion, a pair of elements in the array are out of order.
 The code calculates the total number of such inversions in the array.

 # Prerequisites
 * A basic understanding of merge sort algorithm.
 * Knowledge of divide and conquer algorithms.
-* Familiarity with programming in a language of your choice (the code provided is in Python)
+* Familiarity with programming in a language of your choice (the code provided is in C)

 # Usage
 * Clone the repository to your local machine.